Loading...

 How to consume egg omelet, tea with milk and sugar without glucose spikes

-Drinking a glass of water before your meal may help you feel full and prevent overeating.
+Drink a glass of water before your meal to help with digestion and modulate blood glucose levels.

 healthspan-mbl